British Citizen Wanting to Live and Work in the USA Permanently

 To qualify for either type of visa, you must have national or international acclaim in your field, and be coming to the US to continue work in this area.

-Need assistance?
+Need Assistance?

 NNU Immigration are US attorneys specializing in visa and nationality applications for the USA.
-Operating from London, our team advise British citizens on their options to move to the US, whatever their circumstances – whether starting a US business, relocating for a job or to join family.
-For expert advice on your options to live and work in the USA, contact us.
+With US attorneys based in London, we advise British citizens on their options to move to the US, whatever their circumstances – whether starting a US business, relocating for a job or to join family.
+We have exceptional understanding of the US Embassy in London protocols, providing valuable insight to support efficient and effective application processing.

 Can UK citizens work in the USA FAQs